gsfleur/upvotestats/README.md

 ## Trending Page

 The Trends Page features posts on r/All along with the phrases that are trending in their comment sections.
-The posts are sorted by total reddit coins in descending order by default, however, there are other sorting options available such as by awards or by downvote ratio.
-You may select to view posts from the past day, week or month to show up on your feed.
-The post data is selected from the top ~1000 posts within the selected time frame.
+The posts are sorted by relevance by default, however, there are other sorting options available such as by coins, awards or downvote ratio.
 The trends are curated through algorithmic use of natural language processing techniques on the comments.
 The data for this page will update every hour.
 More stats about this data can be found at the bottom of the trends page.

 ## Searching subreddits